 Ever since bitcoin has taken the world by storm, its underlying blockchain technology has been gathering a lot of attention from everywhere.
-One such area being health insurance sector.
-This sector has seen immense growth over the last few years, thanks to the rising consumer awareness for their health needs and availability of best health insurance policies.
-But still, there are specific areas which can be improved for better customer experience.
+One such area is the health insurance sector.
+This sector has seen immense growth over the last few years, thanks to the rising consumer awareness for their health needs and availability of the best health insurance policies.
+But still, there are specific areas that can be improved for a better customer experience.
 Blockchain technology can very well play a role in this.
-Here are some ways in which blockchain can revolutionise the health insurance sector:
+Here are some ways in which blockchain can revolutionize the health insurance sector:

 Information inaccessibility has impacted consumer experience in the insurance sector.
 A policyholder often finds the claim settlement process complicated and tedious.
-There is a requirement for better data sharing between healthcare and health insurance providers which can drastically improve service delivery and reduce the time taken to settle claims.
-The above problem can be resolved through blockchain technology, wherein, digitisation of information can provide instant access to all parties involved when needed.
+There is a requirement for better data sharing between healthcare and health insurance providers, which can drastically improve service delivery and reduce the time taken to settle claims.
+The above problem can be resolved through blockchain technology, wherein digitization of information can provide instant access to all parties involved when needed.

 RELATED ARTICLES :